ANY OEM high-end steering wheel can be converted into a unique custom-molded steering wheel...

 Now, if you remove the downforce -- by lifting your hand up slightly -- you can't move the cover since your hand is floating over it.

-If you stick two pieces of bubble gum on the steering wheel cover laying on the table to either side of your hand, NOW you could slide the cover side-to-side without pressing downward.
+If you stick two pieces of bubble gum on the steering wheel cover laying on the table to either side of your hand (not under it), NOW you could slide the cover side-to-side without pressing downward.

 In the case of the steering wheel, you could relax your grip, still maintain control, and improve your ability to detect the limit with greater confidence.

 The difference is nearly impossible to describe.
 It's so confidence-inspiring, that the limit becomes obvious in the driver's mind.
 But, until you feel it for yourself, you cannot begin to imagine how big a difference it makes since your basis for evaluation is the old friction paradigm.

 Feeling IS Believing when shifting the paradigm from friction to leverage in racing steering wheels.